mizosoft/methanol/docs/caching.md

 # Caching

-Methanol comes with an [RFC-compliant][rfc7234] HTTP cache that supports both disk & memory storage backends.
+Methanol comes with an [RFC-compliant][rfc7234] HTTP cache that supports disk & memory storage backends.
+There's also an [extension](https://mizosoft.github.io/methanol/redis/) for Redis.

 ## Setup

 An `HttpCache` is utilized by injecting it into a `Methanol` client.
-First, it needs to know where it stores entries and how much space it can occupy.

 === "Disk"

     ```java
-    // Select a size limit thats suitable for your application
+    // Select a size limit thats suitable for your application.
     long maxSizeInBytes = 100 * 1024 * 1024; // 100 MBs
     var cache = HttpCache.newBuilder()
-        .cacheOnDisk(Path.of("my-cache-dir"), maxSizeInBytes)
+        .cacheOnDisk(Path.of(".cache"), maxSizeInBytes)
         .build();

-    // The cache intercepts requests you send through this client
+    // The cache intercepts requests you send through this client.
     var client = Methanol.newBuilder()
         .cache(cache)
         .build();

-    // It's important that you close the disk cache after you're done
+    // Don't forget to close the cache when you're done!
     cache.close();
     ```

 === "Memory"

     ```java
-    // Select a size limit thats suitable for your application
+    // Select a size limit thats suitable for your application.
     long maxSizeInBytes = 50 * 1024 * 1024; // 50 MBs
     var cache = HttpCache.newBuilder()
         .cacheOnMemory(maxSizeInBytes)
         .build();

-    // The cache intercepts requests you send through this client
+    // The cache intercepts requests you send through this client.
     var client = Methanol.newBuilder()
         .cache(cache)
         .build();

-    // No need to close, but doing so avoids surprises if you later switch to disk
+    // Don't forget to close the cache when you're done!
     cache.close();
     ```